litmuschaos/chaos-operator/README.md

 hardening of application workloads on Kubernetes easy by automating the execution of chaos experiments.
 A sample chaos injection workflow could be as simple as:

-- Install the Litmus infrastructure components (RBAC, CRDs), the Operator & Experiment custom resource bundles via helm charts
+- Install the Litmus infrastructure components (RBAC, CRDs), the Operator & Experiment custom resource bundles via the operator manifest
 - Annotate the application under test (AUT), enabling it for chaos
-- Create a ChaosEngine custom resource tied to the AUT, which describes the experiment list to be executed
+- Create a ChaosEngine custom resource tied to the AUT, which describes the experiment to be executed

 Benefits provided by the Chaos Operator include:

-- Scheduled batch Run of Chaos
 - Standardised chaos experiment spec
 - Categorized chaos bundles for stateless/stateful/vendor-specific
 - Test-Run resiliency